 Kalbarri’s gorges aren’t weird per se, but they sure are wonderful.
-And the town itself, perched among almighty sea cliffs, isn’t a half-bad spot to call home for a couple of nights.
+And the town itself, perched among mighty sea cliffs, isn’t a half-bad spot to call home for a couple of nights.

-Inland, the Murchison River cuts through the ragged red landscape like a milky green ribbon, making the clifftop and gorge walk some of the most picturesque in the region.
+Inland, the Murchison River cuts through the ragged red landscape like a milky green ribbon, making the clifftop and gorge walks some of the most picturesque in the region.
 You’ll want to pray for cool weather if you plan on descending into the gorge.
-There’s a heap of lovely signage around promising certain death if you strike out in the heat unprepared.
+Signs dotted around promise certain death if you strike out in the heat unprepared.
 But, well-watered wintertime walkers are in for a treat, and we highly recommend trekking down to do the longer gorge walks whenever the mercury’s playing nice.

 If looking into the face of the earliest lifeforms on Earth is something you think you can geek out over, then you’ll want to hang a left onto Shark Bay Road and head towards Hamelin Pool.
 We’re not talking about your usual garden-variety fossils either.
-These ones, if you can wrap your head around it, are a living, breathing illustration of what the world looked like 3.5 billion years ago.
-Considering the only other place on the planet where you can see living stromatolites is in the Bahamas, we’d say Hamelin Pool is well worth a look in – they are indeed the most accomplished brown blobs you ever will see.
+These ones, if you can bend your brain around it, are a living, breathing illustration of what the world looked like 3.5 billion years ago.
+The only other place on the planet where you can see living stromatolites is in the Bahamas, so we’d say Hamelin Pool is well worth a look in.
+They are indeed the most accomplished brown blobs you ever will see!

 Discover More: the great Australian road trip

 Love the beach but don’t love tracking sand into your caravan?
 Continue towards Shark Bay for 45 minutes, and you’ll arrive at a beach where the sand has been replaced with billions of tiny white shells.
-At up to ten metres deep in places and stretching for 70kms, this pure white canvas turns the hypersaline water the most inviting shade of turquoise – which is great for photography, but even better for floating!
-Like the famous Dead Sea, the high salt concentration means you can spare yourself the lung workout and leave your blow-up swan in the car.
+At up to ten metres deep in places and stretching for 70kms, this pure white canvas accentuates the vibrant turquoise colours of the hypersaline water – which is great for photography, but even better for floating!
+A bit like the famous Dead Sea, the high salt concentration means you can spare yourself the lung workout and leave your blow-up swan in the car.